BibhaCoder/The-Humble-Investor/README.md

 For a successful, meaningful and fulfilling human life we should focus on nurturing and cultivating **Growth Mindset** and all 24 human **Character Strengths** to be a better human for our spouse, kids, family, friends and our society in every aspect.
 Every human being is special and unique with respect to their signature character strengths.
 Character strength has its roots in science of positive psychology which gives more importance to nurturing what is best about human beings across different human cultures and societies.
 My personal signature character strengths are: judgment(rational and critical thinking), love of learning, bravery, perserverence(resilience and grit), zest, kindness(compassion), social intelligence, leadership, self regulation, humility, gratitude and sprituality.

-24 character strengths to cultivate for being a better human  being for our spouse, kids, family, friends, society  and complete humanity are:
+**24 Character Strengths** to cultivate for being a better human  being for our spouse, kids, family, friends, society  and complete humanity are:

 1) **Wisdom**: Creativity, Curiosity, Judgement(Rational and Critical thinking), Love of learning, Perspective
 2) **Courage**: Bravery, Perserverence, Integrity(Honesty), Zest